April 30, 2026

 | Legal Protection | None (mixing can pierce LLC veil) | Maintains legal separation for LLCs and corporations |

 The functional differences are small.
 The psychological and organizational differences are significant.
-Business accounts create a mental and practical boundary that personal accounts don't.
+Business accounts create a mental and practical boundary that personal accounts do not.

 How to Set This Up: The Logistics